telefonicaid/iotagent-json/README.md

 A quick way to get started is to read the [Step by step guide](./docs/stepbystep.md).

+As is the case in any IoT Agent, this one follows the interaction model defined in the [Node.js IoT Agent Library](https://github.com/telefonicaid/iotagent-node-lib), that is used for the implementation of the Northbound APIs.
+Information about the IoTAgent's architecture can be found on that global repository.
+This documentation will only address those features and characteristics that are particular to the JSON IoTAgent.

 If you want to contribute to the project, check out the [Development section](#development) and the [Contribution guidelines](./docs/contribution.md).

+Additional information about operating the component can be found in the [Operations: logs and alarms](docs/operations.md) document.

 ## <a name="installation"/> Installation
 There are two ways of installing the JSON IoT Agent: using Git or RPMs.